gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 > You may notice that the order in which vertices are contracted matters, so the number of possible contraction sequences grows exponentially with the number of vertices.

+If you're itching for the deep learning, you may skip ahead at your own risk to the <a href="#deep-learning-approach">part about graph neural networks</a>.

 ## Ordering heuristics

 The brute force approach is way too slow, so let's come up with some tricks to speed up this solver a bit.